MockingbirdME/game_md/core_rules/05 - hits_&_damage.md

 Many items, spells, and abilities cause everything in an area to be affected.
 These effects originate from a hex or character.
 Once per round a character aware of an AOE they will end up in may accept two penalty dice to all actions on their next turn to move a number of meters equal to the greater of their ranks in personal defense and personal movement or spend a advancement point to move a number of meters equal to the sum of their ranks in those skills; add that advancement point to either their personal defense or personal movement skill.

 ## Hit locations:
-Unless the hit location is already determined roll a d10 to determine it: 1-2 legs, 3 right arm, 4 left arm, 5-9 body and 10 for head.
+Unless the hit location is already determined the attack is considered to have struck the character's body.
 Area effects generally damage the target’s body location and do not require a roll.

 ## Forms of damage
 * Stamina - for every point of stamina damage dealt the victim loses one stamina.
-* Stun - when a character suffers a stun they lose one stamina and gain a stun; each stun reduces a character’s max stamina by one.
+* Stun - when a character suffers a stun they lose one stamina and gain a stun.
 If a character gained a stun last round they suffer a -1 penalty for each stun they have to every skill check they make.
-If a character's max stamina is reduced to zero they are rendered unconscious and any future stuns suffered are treated instead as wounds.
+A character with a number of stuns equal to or greater than their max stamina is rendered unconscious and doesn't count their body attribute when reducing concussive damage.
-* Fatigue - when a character suffers a point of fatigue they lose one stamina and gain a point of fatigue; each point of fatigue reduces a character’s max stamina by one.
-If a character's max stamina is reduced to zero they are rendered unconscious and any future points of fatigue suffered are treated instead as wounds.
+* Fatigue - when a character suffers a point of fatigue they lose one stamina, and gain a point of fatigue; a point of fatigue is a special type of stun that can not be recovered with a restoration action and takes much longer to heal naturally.
-* Wound - when a character suffers a wound they lose two stamina, gains a wound, and suffers a location specific effect (see below).
+* Wound - when a character suffers a wound they lose a stamina, gain a stun, gain a wound, and suffers a location specific effect (see below).
 All skill checks a wounded character makes gain a penalty die for each wound the character suffering from.
-A character with at least as many wounds as his Max Wound attribute is dying and rendered unable to act.
-A character that suffers a single hit/effect which inflicts at least as many wounds as their Max Wound attribute, or a character with a total number of wounds exceeding double their max wound attribute, dies immediately.
+A character with at least as many wounds as their max wound attribute is dying and rendered unable to act.
+A character that suffers a single hit/effect which inflicts at least as many wounds as their max wound attribute, or a character with a total number of wounds exceeding double their max wound attribute, dies immediately.
     * Head wounds - when a character suffers one or more wounds to the head they loose three additional defense per wound suffered and can not reduce any action's turn requirement until the end of their next turn.
-    * Arm wounds - when a character suffers any number of wounds to an arm they can not use that arm for actions on their next turn and loose any bonuses gained from equipment carried by those arms (parry, shield, etc.) until the end of their next turn if they suffer two, or more, wounds at once they drop whatever they're holding in the associated hand and if they suffer three, or more, wounds at once the arm is rendered unusable until their wounds heal.
+    * Arm wounds - when a character suffers any number of wounds to an arm they can not use that arm for actions on their next turn and loose any bonuses gained from equipment carried by that arm (parry, shield, etc.) until the end of their next turn, if they suffer two, or more, wounds at once they drop whatever they're holding in the associated hand and if they suffer three, or more, wounds at once the arm is rendered unusable until their wounds heal.
-    * Leg wounds - when a character suffers wounds to their legs they can not spend stamina on move actions during their next turn and their base move is reduced by one per wound suffered to the legs until they are healed, if they suffer two wounds at once they are knocked prone, if they suffer three, or more, wounds at once  they can not take any move actions other than to walk and can only make one move action per turn until the wounds heal.
+    * Leg wounds - when a character suffers wounds to their legs they can not spend stamina on move actions during their next turn and their base move is reduced by three per wound suffered (minimum 1) until the wounds are healed, if they suffer two, or more, wounds at once they are knocked prone, if they suffer three, or more, wounds at once they can not take any move actions other than to walk and their first move action each turn no longer has its turn requirement reduced until the wounds heal.
     * Body wounds - a character suffering wounds to the body suffer no additional penalties beyond those granted by having the wound(s).